mido/mido/docs/about_midi.rst

 * System common messages.

-* System realtime messages, the include start, stop, continue, song position (for playback of songs) and reset.
+* System real time messages, the include start, stop, continue, song position (for playback of songs) and reset.

 * System Exclusive messages (often called Sysex messages).
 These are